VaJavorek/ITE_black/README.md

 # ITE_black
-Repository for our university team project: getting sensor data to a website using python and javascript.
+Repository for our university team project: getting temperature sensor data to a website using python and javascript.
 ![](/mib.jpg)